Marlin314/Notebook/README.md

 And, yeah, this is nothing other than the first section, the Introduction, of that document that I intend to write.

 Marlin Nov 24

+Well, I have uploaded the BCS system but do not appear to be able to link to it directly here in this intro file.
+So if you want to see what a BCS html file it looks like you will need to Download the BCS folder onto your machine, look in the Books folder and locally launch one of the books, like BCSsystem.html, and let your browser display it.
+That book, if I remember correctly, tells you how to use the BCS system.

+Marlin Dec 24